 Students are able to register for online classes through the WebAdvisor on our Southwestern website.
 New students in their first semester, however, will register through the Southwestern Online office or directly with the Registrar.

-We provide an e-mail account for students at Southwestern on one of our own e-mail servers.
-Your e-mail account is web-based (like Microsoft’s Hotmail and Yahoo!
-Mail), so all you need is a web browser and an Internet connection to access it.
+We provide a web-based e-mail account for students at Southwestern through Microsoft Office 365.
+All you need is a web browser and an Internet connection to access it.
 Typically, your instructor will send all course-related e-mail to your student e-mail address.
-Access your Student Email now!
+Learn more about your Student Email today!

 Summer 2013 classes begin June 3 and end August 9.
 Fall 2013 classes begin August 22 and end December 4.
 Our Academic Calendar will have the dates for the semester.